 College of Education > Academics > Teacher Education > Graduate Programs > Education, Culture, and Society (MA/MEd)

-View education through the lens of social justice and pursue your passion through work in community-based organizations, museums and cultural centers in Chicago, Chicago Public School classrooms and other institutions of higher education.
+View education through the lens of social justice and pursue your passion through work in community-based organizations, museums and cultural centers, schools and other institutions of higher education in Chicago and beyond.

 Submit an online application, official transcripts, letters of recommendation, résumé, writing sample and personal statement.

-You’ll take seven required courses and five electives and complete a thesis for your MA or a capstone for your MEd.
+You’ll take seven core courses and five electives and complete a thesis for your MA.

 You’ll take a broad array of electives to customize the program to meet your professional goals.